jonatas/ideia.me/_posts/2024-07-04-my-first-contribution-to-rubygems.md

  ["0.2.9", 1128]]
 ```

-And, probably as you're learning and excited about the numbers, let's watch the
+And, probably as you're learning and getting excited about the numbers, let's watch the
 amazing growth of the rails gem only on stable releases:

 ```ruby